MicrosoftDocs/visualstudio-docs/docs/code-quality/how-to-configure-code-analysis-for-a-managed-code-project.md

 In Visual Studio, you can choose from a list of code analysis [rule sets](../code-quality/rule-set-reference.md) to apply to a managed code project.
 By default, the **Microsoft Minimum Recommended Rules** rule set is selected, but you can apply a different rule set if desired.
 Rule sets can be applied to one or multiple projects in a solution.

 > [!NOTE]
-> This article applies to legacy analysis and not to [.NET Compiler Platform-based code analyzers](use-roslyn-analyzers.md), which don't run code analysis after build.
+> This article applies to legacy analysis and not to [.NET Compiler Platform-based code analyzers](use-roslyn-analyzers.md).

 ## Configure a rule set for a .NET Framework project